Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ## CPU

-Our system's CPU is likely located bellow the block colling block as hinted by the DDR Sk hyinx DIMMs surounding another imposing black passive cooler.
+Our system's CPU is likely located bellow the block cooling block as hinted by the DDR Sk hyinx DIMMs surrounding another imposing black passive cooler.

 {{< figure
     src="images/d2020/pcb2.jpg"
     alt="pcb art"
-    caption="Switch CPU surounded by multiple Skyinx DDR3 DIMs."
+    caption="Switch CPU surrounded by multiple Skyinx DDR3 DIMs."
     >}}

 Our processor chip is a Freescale `P2020`, this is a dual core PowerPC system with 2GB of external EEC DDR3 DRAM.
-Here was can notice an intresting inconsistency, the switch datasheet lists the CPUs as running at 800MHz, but when we reading the contents of `/proc/cpuinfo` they are reported as running at 1.2GHz.
+Here was can notice an interesting inconsistency, the switch datasheet lists the CPUs as running at 800MHz, but when we reading the contents of `/proc/cpuinfo` they are reported as running at 1.2GHz.

 ```